 The specific focus of these workshops is the use of colour, and how that interacts with tonality (light and dark).
-To explore mixing colour I recommend using a very limited palette and exploiting its possibilities to the hilt.
-This simplifies the problem of mixing colours, thereby making it less daunting.
+To explore mixing colour I recommend using a very limited (3 colour) palette and exploiting its possibilities to the hilt.
+I also give you a small toolkit of concepts for thinking about colour, and show why this toolkit is all you need.
+Together the three colour palette and the conceptual toolkit simplify the problem of mixing colours, thereby making it less daunting.

 In these workshops we explore a few three colour palettes (plus white).
 Examples are: Raw sienna, magenta, viridian; Raw sienna, burnt umber, viridian.
 Raw sienna, indian red, indigo.
 Using such a limited palette initially feels like painting with one hand tied behind your back.
 But with time it becomes clear that even with such a confined palette an enormous range of colour possibilities remains.
 It also helps us to avoid garishness and discover the riches of muted colours.